peachpiecompiler/peachpie-docs/docs/api/Libraries-Architecture.md

     // declaration of a global constant as a C# property, evaluated every time the constant gets used public static object MYCONST3 => new stdClass();

+    // declaration of a global constant as a lazy value, evaluated every time the constant gets used public static readonly Func<Context, string> MYCONST4 = (ctx) => "lazy value";
 }
 ```